 On December 14, 2010, the Seal Platform outside Shoreline Café was unveiled.

-The Seal Platform has a rope-driven gate, which allows Aquarium staff to enclose a wild, injured seal that would otherwise make a break for it should it spot a human approaching.
+The Platform has a rope-driven gate, which allows Aquarium staff to enclose a wild, injured seal that would otherwise make a break for it should it spot a human approaching.
 With the platform’s fencing, staff can enclose injured animals and then remove the nooses in which they’re caught, as this video made in 2011 demonstrates: